n3d1117/chatgpt-telegram-bot/README.md

 * `PROXY`: Proxy to be used for OpenAI and Telegram bot
 * `SHOW_USAGE`: Whether to show OpenAI token usage information after each response
 * `MAX_HISTORY_SIZE`: Max number of messages to keep in memory, after which the conversation will be summarised to avoid excessive token usage ([#34](https://github.com/n3d1117/chatgpt-telegram-bot/issues/34))
+* `MAX_CONVERSATION_AGE_MINUTES`: Maximum number of minutes a conversation should live, after which the conversation will be reset to avoid excessive token usage
 * `VOICE_REPLY_WITH_TRANSCRIPT_ONLY`: Whether to answer to voice messages with the transcript only or with a ChatGPT response of the transcript ([#38](https://github.com/n3d1117/chatgpt-telegram-bot/issues/38))

 Additional model parameters can be configured from the `main.py` file: